rdsea/odop/odop/example_tasks/README.md

         - list of filenames
         - files in directory, minimum number
         - files in shared memory
+        - parameter available
 -  dependencies:
-        - depends on (executes only after task)
+    - list of task IDs

+### Information required to serialize and

 ## Constraints

 Option 1: Tasks need to be written as Python functions.
 To run, we import the file and execute the task.
 Or we execute a script that does that.

 Option 2: Tasks need to be Python scripts.
 We simply run the file.
 Could be more complicated with decorators.

+Option 3: Serialize the Python function.
+Limited to standard Python functions, but does not depend on the environment.